What is hepatitis?

 Hepatitis is an inflammation of the liver that has many causes.
 The liver is located in the upper right side of your stomach area.
 It does many things, such as break down food, clean blood, and fight infections.
 You cannot live without a working liver.

 Hepatitis is often caused by an infection with a virus.
 There are three main types of hepatitis viruses: A, B, and C. Of these, hepatitis C (HCV) is the most common.
-In fact, in the U.S., HCV is the most common infection that is spread by blood in the U.S.
+In fact, in the U.S., HCV is the most common infection that is spread by blood.

 What is hepatitis C?